pceuropa/yii2-menu/README.md

 ```

 ### 3. Several menus
-If you need second menu, find in model
+If you need second menu:
+1. you need to create second database (ex menu_fr)
+2. Find this code in pceuropa/models
 ```php
 public static function tableName() {
 	return 'menu';
 }
 ```
-and chagne for it
+3. and chagne for it

 ```php
 public static function tableName() {